 - If only a couple of chairs were moved and UD Movers were not used, restore the room to classroom fashion.

 - Before leaving, the “event in progress” sign and/or easel should be brought back into the room.
-Also remember to turn off the AV system, turn off the light and return any adapters to the Circulation Desk and notify them to lock the door.
+Also remember to turn off the AV system, turn off the light and return any adapters to the Help Center and notify them to lock the door.